fletchjp/MERG-Arduino-Software/VSCODE.md

 ## Conclusion

 I have not sorted out all the problems and I still do not understand why some things work and others not.
 Some of the more mysterious errors were due to mistakes I made in configuration of the arduino path information.
+I have learned a lot about the operation of VS Code and the Arduino extension.

 Back to [README](README.md).